Wishbones is alive with her characteristic wit, savvy and sensitivity. Album of the year. The Arts Desk ★★★★★

 Superior lyrics & compositional acumen flourish in the hands of a truly powerful band.'
 R&R Magazine ★★★★★

 Her songs are rich, wry poetic artefacts Mail on Sunday ★★★★

 Streetwise and romantic, tender and tough The Daily Telegraph ★★★★

 Sarah Gillespie is a critically acclaimed singer songwriter renowned for mixing elements of blues, folk and jazz with her distinctive streetwise lyricism.
-Her three albums 'Stalking Juliet' (2009) 'In the Current Climate' (2011) and 'Glory Days' (2014) were met with four and five star reviews from the Guardian, MOJO, the Independent and Rock and Real, plus plaudits from iconic musician Robert Wyatt.
+Her four albums 'Stalking Juliet' (2009) 'In the Current Climate' (2011) 'Glory Days' (2014) and Wishbones (2018) have been met with four and five star reviews from the Guardian, MOJO, the Independent and Rock and Real, The Arts Desk plus plaudits from iconic musician Robert Wyatt.